 In the Policy Lab course, students work in and out of class in teams on an abbreviated version of an Applied Policy Project under close supervision.
 Two or more projects are offered each year; the projects are done for a real client.
 The course teaches understanding and interacting with clients; work planning and budgeting; teamwork basics; giving and receiving feedback; and research, analysis, and policy development skills.
 Policy Lab is mandatory for MPA students and elective for MAPP and Mundus MAPP students, for whom it fulfils the practice requirement.

-The completion of an internship OR the Policy Lab earns 2 credits and fulfills the mandatory practice component.
+The completion of an internship OR the Policy Lab fulfills the mandatory practice component.
+The Internship earns 2 US credits, the Policy Lab earns 4 US credits.